pavinduLakshan/payhere-js-sdk/README.md

 ## Features

+- Works in front end JS frameworksand in React Native WebView
 - Making one time payments with Checkout API
 - Making Recurrent payments with Recurring API (monthly, daily. annually)
 - Get payments data of your Payhere account using Retrieval API
-- Scheduling future payments at a predefined time using Preapproval API and Charging API
+- Linking customers payment info with your app for making future payments at any time without customer intervention
+- subscriptions management (Find, retry and cancel subscriptions)

 ## Installation